nigelrodrigues15/NASA-Space-Apps/README.md

 The above image shows a user `hoverin`g over a province (Ontario), and upon clicking can view more information regarding the impact of climate change on the province/city as well as the province/city's contribution to climate change.

 ## Main Idea / Function of this Webpage
 To show climate science data in a modern and user friendly way to the general public.
 The current webpages found on NASA and CSA's webage that holds climate science data looks extremely outdated.
+There are significant recent strides made in NASA's webpage to promote climate change in a more user-friendly fashion.

 # Usage
 *  `Download` or `Clone` this repository